dPhantum/syDB/README.md

 </blockquote>
 <br>

-<h2>Prerequisits</h2>
+<h2>Prerequisites</h2>
 <p>
 	This ORM relies upon the PHP odbc library.
-You must define DSN entries in your system that correspond to the DSN name enteries in the <code>environment.php</code> file.
-This file contains all your connect definitions and other critical defintions.
+You must define DSN entries in your system that correspond to the DSN name entries in the <code>environment.php</code> file.
+This file contains all your connect definitions and other critical definitions.
 	You may optionally define multiple DSN entries for you application, and communicate/pass data between the two.
 The default DSN definition is the environment.php file and will be used if not connection parameter is assigned when instantiating the ORM.